mlowdi/hackers-tarot/initial-notes.md

 # Initial notes on simple meanings

-If referring to cards by numbers remember that the fool is 0.
+If referring to cards by numbers remember that the first card (of course) is 0.
 It's not unnumbered!

 Also, we're currently on the Marseille ordering with Justice before Strength rather than the other way around.
 Maybe this will change, but I like how the Hacker trumps the RFC now.

 ## The Fool
-**The Neophyte**
+**The Hacker**

-I seem to remember this as BBS terminology.
-Where did I pick that up as meaning "someone learning to hack"?

-A beginner with an empty prompt and not much else.
-What happens if I type `rm -rf /`?
-Oops.
-Oh well.
+The central figure of the story; the journeyman on a vision quest; the seeker of knowledge and the seer of this world.

+Also careless, boastful, curious until the very end.

+Funny enough, card number 0 is sometimes referred to as the cipher or the cipher card.

 ## The Magician
 **The Skiddie**

+He feels the master of the Universe, dominating the fools and harnessing great power.
+In reality he's in his mother's basement, eating Cheetos, DDoSing the CIA.

 The Marseilles meaning more than R-W-S or Thoth here; magician as in shell games and sleight-of-hand, not high magic.